iratefun/developer_infobase/philosophy/axioms.md

 33. Enigmatic ideas, labels, and conventions are useless outside of marketing.
 34. Avoid SQL, it is useful, and performant, but its cost in maintainence and data transformation is painful.
 35. A runnable must either be packagable as an electron app, or a node single-executable-application.
-36. All projects should try to share a parent node_modules directory for development.
+36. All projects should try to share a parent node_modules directory for development. (workspace/software/git_controlled/node_modules/)
 37. Runnable entrypoints should be async functions: (async function(){...})()
 38. Libraries should be loaded by importing an async function symbol named load().
 39. Avoid opaque definitions.
 Define in rigid, quasi mathematical terms.
 40. Definitions should seek to be natural.
+41. process.irf_core contains shared process resources.
+The name was chosen arbitrarily to be distinct.
+42. process.irf_core.deps contains loaded dependencies (such as those loaded via require/import).
+43. Dependencies should propagate through library loads.
-41. Seek to make the developers life more streamlined; their role is sarcosanct to any success.
+44. Seek to make the developers life more streamlined; their role is sarcosanct to any success.